ni/measurement-plugin-labview/docs/Regenerating Server and Client.md

 - Install LabVIEW 2020 SP1
 - Install all `grpc-labview` VI packages from the desired `grpc-labview` [release](https://github.com/ni/grpc-labview/releases)
-- Clone the `measurement-plugin-labview` github repo
+- Clone the `measurement-plugin-labview` github repo with the `--recursive` option.
+This will initialize and clone the [ni-apis](https://github.com/ni/ni-apis) and [protobuf](https://github.com/protocolbuffers/protobuf) submodules located in the `third_party` directory
+    - Note: If you forget to include the `--recursive` option while cloning, you can still obtain the submodules by doing `git submodule update --init`

 ## Discovery Client